• Skip to primary navigation

 • Tropical - use mango, pineapples, bananas and other tropical fruit instead of strawberries.

-• Vanilla Custard - prepare a box of instant vanilla pudding and use it instead of buttercream.
+• Vanilla Pudding - prepare a box of instant vanilla pudding or German homemade vanilla cream pudding instead of buttercream.

-• Chocolate - Sprinkle some chocolate shavings over the cake or add some heavy cream dollops with a chocolate as garnish.
+• Chocolate - Sprinkle some chocolate shavings over the cake or add some heavy cream rosettes with a chocolate truffle as garnish.

 You prefer plums?
 Try this authentic German plum cake recipe on my website!